Stewart Lee: Style and material

 Lee's influences include Ted Chippington, Arnold Brown, Norman Lovett, Jerry Sadowitz, Simon Munnery, Kevin McAleer and Johnny Vegas.

 His comedy covers a wide range of forms and subject material.
 It is often topical, observational, self-deprecating and absurd.
 Notable routines have focused on topics like religion, political correctness and artistic integrity.
 He also employs meta-humour, openly describing the structure and intent of the set while onstage, and abolishing the illusion of his routines as spontaneous acts.

+In a 2006 Guardian article, Lee wrote that his recent experience of developing the German language opera Stand Up made him realise that much British humour is dependent on the linguistic structures and vocabulary of English allowing for confusion among multiple meanings of statements or words.
+He highlighted the technique of concealing the true subject of a joke until the last moment, a method he labelled "pull back and reveal", which is usually much more difficult to achieve in German.
+As a result he said that he had abandoned writing jokes in a traditional sense, instead focusing on writing humorous material about ideas which would be more easily translatable, and stated that felt he was "a better stand-up because of it...
+Germany kicked away my comedy crutches and taught me to walk unaided".

-Lee's delivery uses various onstage personae, frequently alternating between that of an outspoken left-wing hero and that of a depressed failure and champagne socialist.
-In an ironic manner, he often criticises the audience for not being intelligent enough to understand his jokes, saying they would prefer more simplistic material, or enjoy the work of more mainstream "arena" comedians such as Michael McIntyre or Lee Mack; He will also scold them as a bias-seeking "liberal intelligentsia".
+Lee's delivery uses onstage personae, frequently alternating between that of an outspoken left-wing hero and that of a depressed failure and champagne socialist.
+In an ironic manner, he often criticises the audience for not being intelligent enough to understand his jokes, saying they would prefer more simplistic material, or enjoy the work of more mainstream "arena" comedians such as Michael McIntyre or Lee Mack.
+He will also scold them as a bias-seeking "liberal intelligentsia".
 His routines often culminate in feigned depressive episodes and nervous breakdowns.